Armenians in Lebanon: Football

 The Armenian clubs Homenetmen and Homenmen have important football teams in the official first and second division football leagues in Lebanon, although the membership of the teams is not restricted to ethnic Armenians and will usually include other Lebanese non-Armenian players as well as contracted foreign players, including professional players from Armenia.

 Homenetmen Beirut has won the Lebanese Football Championship title 7 times in the years: 1944, 1946, 1948, 1951, 1955, 1963 and 1969 and Homenmen Beirut the Championship title 4 times in 1945, 1954, 1957 and 1961.
 Overall, both clubs feature in the top 5 of most titles in Lebanese football with Homenetmen Beirut winning seven Lebanese titles and Homenmen 4 titles.

-Pagramian Sports Club was active with its football program in the 1940s and 1950s until it closure in 1960.
+Pagramian Sports Club was active with its football program in the 1940s and 1950s until its closure in 1960.
 In 1969, a new sports club Ararad Sports Association considered as a continuation of Pagramian's sports programme.